Dudeiebot/leetcode/medium/tome.md

 - the first method and second method uses this process, by creating a double slice that have the size of len(nums)+1, then we go on by storing the occurence as the inner loop with the nos as the array slice position, for example: [1,1,1,2,4,4] is our array then our map will be [1:3, 2:1, 4:2] then our double slice will be [[], [2], [4], [1], [], [], [], []] which means that double_slice[3] will take our input 1 and double_slice[1] will take our input 2.
 - when done, the first method after our double slice will range through our double_slice from the back, if double_slice[i] is not equal to nil, we append all the data in our double_slice to the result array and then check if len of result is equal to or greater than k, if it is the later we take only the first k element of the array
 - the second method, is to range through the double_slice from the back, then we range through the double_slice[i] element, check if k > 0 and if not we append value from the double_slice[i] element to the array result and decrement out k value

+### product Except Self
+- we are returning an array, which is the product of our input array without the array position in relation to the result array, so there are some barriers in this array because we are not suppose to use division at all in our solution.
+- so we are going to be using a prefix and suffix solution here, prefix will find the products from the front and suffix with do the product from the back
+- prefix solution will go like this, when we range through the nums array, we will make sure to equalize our result position(res[i]) to the prefix and the prefix will always be Updated with new figures because we are multiplying it by the nums position(nums[i])
+- suffix will eqaully go like this from the end, but here instead our result position is being updated with the product of our suffix, and the suffix is being updated with the nums position
+- every variables get updated upon each iteration